steven-buytaert/snippets/u-locks/u-locks.md

 During this idle moment, the main thread will perform some assertions to asses the soundness of the list and the PoC code.

+Note that in this proof of concept code, the current number of threads (to be configured at the top of the file) is rather high versus the size of the linked list (to be set in the variable **prunepoint** in main).
+This is to ensure we have a lot of contention between the threads.

+There's also an inline macro **_C_** defined that is inserted in the list manipulation code of the threads, to ensure that the thread will be interrupted more than enough to proof the correctness.
+This is just to proof the point of the prototype code and is not meant to be copied in a real world application.

 ### Selecting an Insertion/Deletion Position

 For either adding a node or deleting a node, a tester thread will navigate